chrismhodgson/nextjs-pfrac/data/_pages/races/penistone-hill-race.md

 category: Trail
 ---

 The Penistone Hill Race is a multi-terrain race, run in support of Sporting Penistone, the charity that runs [Penistone Leisure Centre](http://www.penistoneleisurecentre.org.uk).
 It is a tough race on tarmac, trails and paths, with hills and stunning views of the Penistone area.
-It has not been decided yet whether the club will organise this race for 2023/24.
+It has not been decided yet whether the club will organise this race in 2024.

 #### Entry